RTIInternational/biocloud_docker_tools/README.md

 ## Repository Structure

-The Dockerfiles are organized in the following structure: `<tool-name>/<tool-version>/Dockerfile`.
+The Dockerfiles are organized in the following structure: `<tool_name>/<tool_version>/Dockerfile`.
 Each tool has its own directory containing the Dockerfile and related files.
-If a software tool does not have a version, with a custom script for example, use `v1` for the tool-version folder (e.g., RTI_tool/v1/Dockerfile).
+If a software tool does not have a version (e.g., a custom script), use `v1` for the tool-version folder (e.g., rti_tool/v1/Dockerfile).
+Tool names should contain only lowercase characters and underscores (not hyphens) should be used to separate words.

 <br><br>